C-SusanS45/syslib2025/rel_db_intro_20250316.md

 3 rows in set (0.00 sec)
 ```

-You can revoke all privileges from `opacuser' using the following command:
+You can revoke all privileges from `opacuser` using the following command:

 ```
 revoke all privileges on DinnerDB.* from 'opacuser'@'localhost';